Student charter

 Our approach to learning and teaching:

-- requires students to acquire a depth of understanding of the body of knowledge and theory that underpins their discipline as well as to develop an enthusiasm and capacity for continual enquiry, thinking and learning as an essential part of their professional development
+- requires you to acquire a depth of understanding of the body of knowledge and theory that underpins your discipline as well as to develop an enthusiasm and capacity for continual enquiry, thinking and learning as an essential part of your professional development

 - puts an emphasis on the experiential, observational and reflexive study of the self in professional relationships, sometimes supported by requirements for personal psychotherapy

-- regards theoretical learning as inextricably linked to personal and professional development and employment – work discussion modules are a prominent feature of many programmes and learning is designed to help students make sense of the emotional experience they bring to their studies
+- regards theoretical learning as inextricably linked to personal and professional development and employment – work discussion modules are a prominent feature of many programmes and learning is designed to help you make sense of the emotional experience you bring to your studies

 We are committed to high academic standards and to reviewing these on an annual basis and place great value on the views and judgment of our external examiners appointed to our courses by our awarding bodies.